tonghuikang/codecomp/websites.md

 ### Hackerrank

-They have mostly discontinued contests, only having almostly monthly contest with nice prizes.
+They have mostly discontinued contests.

+### TopCoder

+The defining feature of TopCoder is the focus on hacking other's solutions.

+The UI is quite bad.

+### CodeChef

+Might as well do Codeforces.
+The UI is equally bad.

 ### Google Coding platforms

 This refers to the [Kickstart](https://codingcompetitions.withgoogle.com/kickstart) and [Codejam](https://codingcompetitions.withgoogle.com/codejam) environments.
-This may be applicable to other platform.
-You do not need this for Leetcode and their IDE is too good.
+This may be applicable to other platforms.

-You need to be able to hedge that your solution works.
-This may not be known in advance.

 Interactive problems might be easier to compensate on its difficulty of implementation.
 Many interactive problems have a lower bound on the number of moves that can be made, and you can experiment with that to formulate a strategy.